RobotsBuildingEducation/RobotsBuildingEducation/app/src/common/markdowns/humanComputerInteraction.md

 These are true for the same reason - we’re participating in a communication platform.

 I could write a book poetically explaining each concept but really that’s all a giant waste of time in comparison to what you really need.
 So here’s the real secret to growing on social media.
-You need to decolonize your mind.
-What the fuck does that mean, man?

 This is a complicated thing because it means a lot of different things for different people, and frankly, I’m not the best at it either.
 So here’s what I know: